He would not leave his mother behind.

 “They know even less than you do.”
 She was walking much faster than she ever had, and breathing a little more rapidly.
 “They mean to take you to our Great Lord and Guide.”
 She spat out those last five words, as if the title alone had injured her tongue.

 “We will stick to the road,” she announced.
 “Until the men are close.
 Or until that man you saw….
 He should reach us before they do.
 He will know what to do.
 He’s good at that sort of thing.”
 She breathed heavily, stooping as she spoke, but still moving forward.

 “Are you sure,” she panted, “that three of the horses were without riders?”

 “Yes, Mother,” he replied, offering her his hand.

 “He is working with her.”
 She sounded hopeful.

 “Her, Mother?”
 Agon asked.

 As she began to walk more swiftly, she let go of his hand.
 He almost found it a challenge to keep up with her.
-When he stopped to look back behind them, to see whether the riders were close enough to see him, she kept moving.
+When he stopped to look back behind them, to see how much distance their pursuers had covered, she kept moving.
 He now had to run to catch up with her.

 “That tree.”
-She pointed at a lone tree whose barren branches tilted ever so slightly to the east, “Let’s make for that tree.”
+She pointed at a lone tree whose barren branches bent toward the east, “Let’s make for that tree.”